-From basements to offices to the 1967 Airstream trailer they currently record in, The Sprocket Podcast has brought well-rounded discussions on important topics to the fray, while never taking themselves too seriously.
+From basements & offices to a 1967 Airstream trailer, and to the virtual online rooms in which they currently record, The Sprocket Podcast has brought well-rounded discussions on important topics to the fray, while never taking themselves too seriously.
 Put another way, they serve up snark and heart in equal portions, with a core of sincerity.

 He’s been a Pacific Northwest resident for his entire life, with the last decade spent in Portland, Oregon.
 He enjoys bicycling, camping, and exploring in the outdoors, and when it’s raining he prefers coffee, books, and talk radio.
 He’s had a passion for long-distance bicycle touring since his first outing with his wife in 2008, and is always interested in innovative solutions to car-free living while at home in the city.
-Music is a constant companion in his life, and it’s always nice to have vinyl records, an iPod, or a guitar on hand to fuel that fire.
+Music is a constant companion in his life, and it’s always nice to have vinyl records, an iPod, or a guitar on hand to fuel that fire; he’s also bassist and vocalist for Portland americana band Lumberjack.
 He’s been glad to be your host on The Sprocket since 2010.
 Drop a line, won’t you? thesprocketpodcast [at] gmail [dot] com

 He’s an eighth-generation Oregonian and lifelong bicyclist.
 Over the years, he’s dabbled in the usual Portlander hobbies: gardening, bicycle commuting, homebrewing, and relentless bookworming.
 His professional training is in environmental studies, politics, and theology, although he’s rarely figured out how to pay the bills with any of those.
-Nowadays he helms the bicycle-based produce delivery service Rolling Oasis Grocers.
-He wrote his doctoral dissertation on how faith communities can relocalize to the neighborhood and human scale.
+He helmed the bicycle-based produce delivery service Rolling Oasis Grocers, and wrote his doctoral dissertation on how faith communities can relocalize to the neighborhood and human scale.
 More at BDRhodes.com.